 However, for maximum flavour of each freshly roasted coffee, it's best enjoyed up to 4 weeks from roast date.
 One of the biggest misconceptions when buying ground coffee in the supermarket is the date on the packaging.

-This is likely the use by date not the roast date.
-For ultimate coffee freshness you'll need to carefully check the label.
+This is likely the use-by date, not the roast date.
+For ultimate coffee freshness, you'll need to carefully check the label.

-Sam Brand - Pro Cyclist Sam Brand - Pro Cyclist enjoying Balance
+Sam Brand - Pro Cyclist enjoying Balance

 Ground Coffee Roast Style